Young Masters

-The Young Masters are a comic book supervillain team created by Paul Cornell and Mark Brooks.
+The Young Masters are a supervillain team appearing in American comic books published by Marvel Comics.
+The team was created by Paul Cornell and Mark Brooks.
 The team first appeared in Dark Reign: Young Avengers #1 (May 2009) as the analog to the Young Avengers.

 Publication history

-Dark Reign: Young Avengers is a limited series written by Paul Cornell, with artist Mark Brooks, which introduces a new group of powered teens calling themselves the Young Masters, but controlled by Norman Osborn.
+Dark Reign: Young Avengers is a limited series written by Paul Cornell and drawn by Mark Brooks, which introduces a new group of powered teens calling themselves the Young Masters, but controlled by Norman Osborn.
 The new team is a twisted version of the Young Avengers, much like the Dark Avengers are to the original Avengers.